Manchester attack: Remembering Eilidh

 Barra parish priest, Father John Paul MacKinnon, said: "The island just does what it does, it comes together.
 It unites."

+First Minister Nicola Sturgeon, Prime Minister Theresa May and Prince William were among those who joined families of victims at the service.

+It was shown on a big screen at other venues around the UK, including Glasgow Cathedral.

-The teenager and her friend Laura both attended Castlebay Community School in Castlebay, Barra, and shared a keen interest in music.
+Eilidh and her friend Laura both attended Castlebay Community School in Castlebay, Barra, and shared a keen interest in music.

 Eilidh's love of music included playing the pipes with Sgoil Lionacleit Pipe Band.